alpino-sg/xlator-UnownWordsPrediction01/README.md

 The input to the app consists of text in a foreign language (currently only Spanish), and the output is the text presented paragraph by paragraph with unknown words predicted and translated.

-## Example

-For example, if the user's native language is English, the target language is Spanish, and their proficiency level is B1, they might input the text: "El rápido zorro marrón salta sobre el perro perezoso."
-The app will output the text with highlighted unknown words and their translations, such as: "El **rápido** (quick) zorro **marrón** (brown) salta sobre el **perro** (dog) **perezoso** (lazy)."
-Additionally, it will provide contextual sentences where these words appear.

 ## Notes

-While this prototype showcases the potential of a heuristic-based model for language learning, it has some efficiency limitations due to the complexity of NLP tasks.
-Additionally, the quality of contextual translations is an area for improvement, which will be significantly enhanced once we implement a more robust API for translations.
-Currently, the app supports only Spanish and is intended to be a preliminary step toward a more comprehensive application.
+While this fast initial prototype demonstrates the potential of a heuristic-based model for language learning, it has some efficiency limitations due to the complexity of NLP tasks.
+Additionally, the quality of contextual translations could be better and will significantly improve with the implementation of a more robust API for translations.
+This prototype currently supports only Spanish and serves as a preliminary step toward a more comprehensive application.
+Future iterations, incorporating machine learning models, will greatly enhance the accuracy and efficiency of predicting unknown words and providing precise translations.

 ## Future Steps

 The next steps for this project will involve creating a machine learning classifier to improve the efficiency and quality of predictions.
-By incorporating advanced machine learning techniques, we aim to enhance the app's ability to accurately predict unknown words and provide more precise translations, ultimately offering a more effective and engaging language learning experience.
+By incorporating machine learning techniques, we aim to enhance the app's ability to accurately predict unknown words and provide more precise translations.